mariaheine/unity3d-react-boilerplate/README.md

    10
 );
 ```
-:warning: It seems cannot directly use template literals when passing a string.
+:warning: You cannot directly use template literals when passing a string.
 Write it first to a variable, then pass it instead.
  ```javascript
  let  mouseCoords  =  `${this.state.pageX}  ${this.state.pageY};